Assata Shakur Becomes the First Woman Added to FBI’s Most Wanted List

 The previous day however, a site manager told all workers at the station about the ban on black staff, and those of North African descent, because they might be Muslim.

-Secular France does not officially recognise anybody’s religion, but it was assumed by management that anyone from a “black or Arab” background might be Muslim – an assumption “based on the appearance of the workers”, according to a SUD-Rail statement. (more…)
+Secular France does not officially recognise anybody’s religion, but it was assumed by management that anyone from a “black or Arab” background might be Muslim – an assumption “based on the appearance of the workers”, according to a SUD-Rail statement.
+Continue reading

 New Annual Report — “Operation Ghetto Storm” — 313 Black People were killed in 2012, averaging one every 28 hours.

 [Last year, the Malcolm X Grassroots Movement released, in the wake of the murder of Trayvon Martin in Florida, a report revealing that every 36 hours, a Black man, woman, or child is murdered or protected by the US government.
 As if this were not shocking enough, ongoing research is revealing an even more pervasive pattern, as shown in the updated research and new report described below.
 We urge you to download and forward, share, discuss and study this report which must not be ignored.
-Take it to friends and neighbors in the community, in schools, at work--and plan ways to educate and act upon it. -- Frontlines ed.]
+Take it to friends and neighbors in the community, in schools, at work–and plan ways to educate and act upon it. — Frontlines ed.]

 ——————————-